Cosmological constraints on an exponential interaction in the dark sector: Observational data, fitting technique and the Results

-We also show the dependence of the matter fluctuation amplitude $\sigma _{8}$ with different model parameters in Fig. \ref{fig-contour-sigma8} which clearly show that $\sigma _{8}$ is correlated to the coupling strength $\xi $ and the CDM density parameter $\Omega _{m0}$.
+In Fig. \ref{fig-contour-sigma8} we also show the dependence of the matter fluctuation amplitude $\sigma _{8}$ with different model parameters which clearly shows that $\sigma _{8}$ is correlated with the coupling strength $\xi $ and also with the CDM density parameter $\Omega _{m0}$.
 Certainly, a higher coupling in the dark sector allows higher values of $\sigma _{8}$.
-One striking feature we observe here is that, the parameter $\sigma_8$, takes large values for all the analyses in compared to its estimation from the Planck's report \cite{Ade:2015xua}.
-This is the first evidence which clearly demonstrates that the exponential interaction which although allows a very small coupling between the dark sectors but it is effectively different from $\Lambda$-cosmology.
+One important feature we observe is that, the parameter $\sigma_8$ takes larger values (for all combined analyses) in presence of an interaction in the dark sector while in absense of the interaction, $\sigma_8$ takes lower values\footnote{The estimations of $\sigma_8$ for the non-interacting $\Lambda$CDM model using different observational data are enlisted in \cite{Ade:2015xua}.}.
+The allowance of interaction may increase the values of $\sigma_8$, is already explored in \cite{vandeBruck:2017idm}.
+This is the first evidence which demonstrates that the exponential interaction (\ref{exp-int}) which although allows a very small coupling between the dark sectors but might present a slight different behaviour compared to the non-interacting $\Lambda$CDM cosmological model.
 That is something which has been derived analytically for a class of general cosmological models \cite{Steigerwald:2014ava}.
-Thus, one thing is clear that only the constraints on $\xi$ and $w_x$ cannot determine the qualitative behaviour of the model.
-However, in order to observe the behaviour of the Hubble rate and the density parameters in compared to their corresponding behaviour for different coupling strengths including its zero value (i.e. a non-interacting cosmological model), Fig. \ref{fig:Hubble+energy-density} we have depicted such evolutions.
-From this figure one can see that as the coupling strength increases, the model deviates from the $ \Lambda $-cosmology, as expected, see again \cite{Steigerwald:2014ava}.
+Moreover, in Fig. \ref{fig:Hubble+energy-density} we show the effects of the coupling parameter on the evolution of the Hubble rate as well as on the density parameters for DM and DE.
+From this figure (Fig. \ref{fig:Hubble+energy-density}) one can see that as the coupling strength increases, the model deviates from the $ \Lambda $-cosmology, as expected, see again \cite{Steigerwald:2014ava}.